Accounting Cost-Volume-Profit Analysis

 Unit Sales

-For example, assume the following data are planned for Friends Corporation for the next year:
+For example, assume the following data is available for Friends Company:

 Sales (15,000 units x $5)